o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 ## Reproducible research manuscripts

-[Open](https://en.wikipedia.org/wiki/Open-notebook_science) digital [notebooks](https://arxiv.org/abs/1804.05492), which [interweave data and code](https://en.wikipedia.org/wiki/Literate_programming) and can be exported to different output formats such as PDF for reading, are powerful means to improve transparency and preproducibility of research.
+[Open](https://en.wikipedia.org/wiki/Open-notebook_science) digital [notebooks](https://arxiv.org/abs/1804.05492), which [interweave data and code](https://en.wikipedia.org/wiki/Literate_programming) and can be exported to different output formats such as PDF, are powerful means to improve transparency and preproducibility of research.
-[Jupyter Notebook](https://jupyter.org/), [Stencila](http://stenci.la/) and [R Markdown](https://rmarkdown.rstudio.com/) let researchers combine long-form text of a publication and source code for analysis & visualisation in a single document.
+[Jupyter Notebook](https://jupyter.org/), [Stencila](http://stenci.la/) and [R Markdown](https://rmarkdown.rstudio.com/) let researchers combine long-form text of a publication and source code for analysis and visualisation in a single document.
 Having text and code side-by-side makes them easier to grasp and ensures consistency, because each rendering of the document executes the whole workflow using the original data.
 Caching for long-lasting computations is possible, and researchers working with supercomputing infrastructures or huge datasets may limit the executed code to purposes of visualisation using processed data as input.
 Authors can transparently expose specific code snippets to readers but also publish the complete source code of the document openly for collaboration and review.

 The popular notebook formats are plain text-based, like [Markdown](https://en.wikipedia.org/wiki/Markdown) in case of R Markdown.
 Therefore an R Markdown document can be managed with [version control software](https://en.wikipedia.org/wiki/Version_control), which are programs for managing multiple versions and contributions, even by different people, to the same documents.
-Version control provide traceability of authorship, a time machine for going back to any previous "working" version, and online collaboration such as on [GitLab](https://en.wikipedia.org/wiki/GitLab).
+Version control provides traceability of authorship, a time machine for going back to any previous "working" version, and online collaboration such as on [GitLab](https://en.wikipedia.org/wiki/GitLab).
 This kind of workflow also stops [the madness of using file names for versions](http://phdcomics.com/comics/archive_print.php?comicid=1531) yet still lets authors use [awesome file names](https://speakerdeck.com/jennybc/how-to-name-files) and apply domain-specific [guidelines for packaging research](#marwick).

+<blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Final.doc <a href="https://t.co/YXJaSacHWu">https://t.co/YXJaSacHWu</a> <a href="https://t.co/4bBDzn7TXt">pic.twitter.com/4bBDzn7TXt</a></p>&mdash; PHD Comics (@PHDcomics) <a href="https://twitter.com/PHDcomics/status/826861642507882496?ref_src=twsrc%5Etfw">1.
+Februar 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 R Markdown supports [different programming languages](https://rmarkdown.rstudio.com/lesson-5.html) besides the popular namesake [R](https://www.r-project.org/) and is a sensible solution even if you do not analyse data with scripts nor have any code in your scholarly manuscript.
 It is easy to write, allows you to [manage your bibliography](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html) effectively, can be used for websites, [books](https://bookdown.org/) or [blogs](https://bookdown.org/yihui/blogdown/), but most importantly _it does not fall short when it is time to submit a manuscript article to a journal_.